Hetalia: Axis Powers

-The main storyline's events occur during World War II, but the vast majority of the comics take place during other historical events, modern holidays, or at no specific time whatsoever.
+The series started with a focus on World War II, although it has broadened beyond that.
+Most of the comics take place during other historical events, modern holidays, or at no specific time whatsoever.
+The manga and most recent season of the anime are titled Hetalia: World Stars.
 The series often uses satire and light-hearted comedy to reinterpret well-known events as well as less common historical and cultural trivia.
 Historical, political, economic, and military interaction between countries is generally represented in Hetalia as social interactions and misunderstandings between the characters.

-Himaruya originally created Hetalia as a webcomic, and so far six tankōbon have been published by Gentosha Comics, the first on March 28, 2008, the second on December 10, 2008, the third on May 20, 2010, the fourth on June 30, 2011, and the fifth on July 31, 2012.
-English translations of the first two volumes have been published by Tokyopop in the United States, the United Kingdom and Canada.
-Both printed volumes published so far have topped The New York Times manga best seller list.
-As of May 2012 the English-language version of the manga was published by Tokyopop via Right Stuf Inc. The series was later adapted into drama CDs, and an anime series created by Studio Deen has also begun streaming online.
-As of January 8, 2010, the anime series' international distribution is being handled by Funimation.
+Himaruya originally created Hetalia as a webcomic, and so far six tankōbon have been published by Gentosha Comics.
+The series was later adapted into drama CDs and an anime series produced by Studio Deen.

 Characters

+Hetalia: Axis Powers draws from historical events, particularly those following World War II.
+It frequently reflects a Japanese perspective on political and historical matters and cultural comparisons.

-So far, over 60 countries and territories have been depicted.
+The manga portrays personifications of nations and regions.
+Over 60 countries and territories have been depicted.
+These depictions draw from positive and negative cultural stereotypes.

 There have also been historical figures depicted, such as (but not limited to) Maria Theresa, Roman emperors, Napoleon Bonaparte, Leonardo da Vinci and Jeanne d'Arc.
 There are also personifications of other figures, like General Winter, the United Nations, Italy's tanks and every country's Mr. Newspaper.

-The following countries are the 8 main roles in this manga.
+The following countries are the eight main roles in this manga.